eth-protocol-fellows/protocol-studies/docs/eps/week6-research.md

 Week 6 research track is going to be a dive into data availability sampling and danksharding.

-Join the presentation by [Dankrad](https://twitter.com/dankrad) on [Wednesday, March 27, 4PM UTC](https://savvytime.com/converter/utc-to-germany-berlin-united-kingdom-london-ny-new-york-city-ca-san-francisco-china-shanghai-japan-tokyo-australia-sydney/mar--2024/4pm).
-(Note it's 2 hour earlier than our regular calls!)
+Join the presentation by [Dankrad](https://twitter.com/dankrad) on [Wednesday, March 27, 4PM UTC](https://savvytime.com/converter/utc-to-germany-berlin-united-kingdom-london-ny-new-york-city-ca-san-francisco-china-shanghai-japan-tokyo-australia-sydney/mar-27-2024/4pm).

 The talk will be streamed live on [StreamEth](https://streameth.org/65cf97e702e803dbd57d823f/epf_study_group) and Youtube, links will be provided before the call in the [Discord server](https://discord.gg/addwpQbhpq).
 Discord also serves for the discussion and questions during the stream.